We guide you to connect the dots — across category, sector and brief, using our innovative custom process, Flow.

 This Flow state seeks to heighten creativity by also allowing for play in the workspace and within the work itself.
 By making things fun or novel we harness the childish fervent nature of our imagination.

 To embark on a new project, you need to know everything you can about it.
-Penny Black will delve deep into your market, analyse past projects to figure out what worked and what floundered, and use this research to move things forward.
+Penny Black will delve deep into your market, analyse past projects to figure out what worked, what fell short of expectations and use this research to move things forward.

 Design management doesn’t necessarily sit within design alone, it encompasses every aspect of a business.
 Well-presented products, communications, brands and even environments are a key factor in improving your company and providing organisational success.

 Your company must serve a purpose, but if this purpose is undefined, then projects and products will more often than not fail.
 We can help you define and hone your purpose, and by doing so, align your company’s values, brand, and design.

 The Penny Black stamp of 1840 was the first postage stamp with a uniform value, allowing for a massive communication uptake throughout the UK, and paving the way for reform on many levels.
 A stamp of change.

 If decision makers create value for their organisation by picking the best available options, then these choices can be reformed, or redesigned, to be better suited for each project.